 3. Topical Nettle

-Stinging nettle extract and root tinctures can be applied directly to joints and painful areas of the body.
-Stinging nettle is also available in cream form.
+Nettle extracts and root tinctures can be applied directly to joints and painful areas of the body.
+It’s also available in cream form.

 4. Stinging Nettle Capsules and Tablets

 Stinging nettle capsules and tablets can be taken orally.
 There is inconclusive evidence on whether stinging nettle capsules or tablets for allergy relief are better ingested on an empty stomach or not.
-If there is concern about upset stomach and other side effects, take stinging nettle with food.
+If there is concern about upset stomach and other side effects, take it with food.

 How to Treat a Stinging Nettle Sting